halon-extras/maxmind-geoip/README.md

 ## MaxMind GeoIP2

+This plugin allows you to lookup an IP address with [MaxMind's GeoIP2 database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).
+Depending on the database type used the plugin will return different values.
+The plugin depends on the libmaxminddb library (libmaxminddb-dev) and the appropiate GeoLite2 databases obtained from MaxMind.
+Upon error the function will return an associative array with a ``error`` (string) property.

+### Country
-This plugin allows you to lookup an IP address with MaxMind's GeoIP2 database.
-The plugin will return the country name ``country`` (string) and country ISO code ``iso_code`` (string) as an associative array.
+If a country database is used the plugin will return the country name ``country`` (string) and country ISO code ``iso_code`` (string) as an associative array.
 An empty array will be returned if no data is available for the queried IP.

-Upon error the function will return an associative array with a ``error`` (string) property.
-This plugin depends on the libmaxminddb library (libmaxminddb-dev) and the appropiate GeoLite2 databased obtained from MaxMind.
+### ASN
+If an ASN database is used the plugin will return the organization name ``organization`` (string) and asn number ``number`` (string) as an associative array.
+An empty array will be returned if no data is available for the queried IP.

 ## Installation